MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 > [!NOTE]
 > Note that the font file name and font name may be different.
 To discover the font name on Windows, right-click the .ttf file and select **Preview**.
 The font name can then be determined from the preview window.

-The common code for the application is now complete.
-Platform-specific phone dialer code will now be implemented as a [DependencyService](~/xamarin-forms/app-fundamentals/dependency-service/index.md).

 ### XAML

 You can also use [`Device.RuntimePlatform`](~/xamarin-forms/platform/device.md#interact-with-the-ui-from-background-threads) in XAML to render a custom font: